 But the glaciers are angry.
 Its their time to fight the heat and retain the snow, their pride.
 They are anxious for the winter to return.

 And the locals are angry too.
-They are upset.
-They are upset about the terrorist attack at a Buddhist site in Bihar.
-They are protesting.
-They are calling for a bandh, a chakka jam.
+They are upset, they are upset about the terrorist attack at a Buddhist site in Bihar.
+They are protesting, they are calling for a bandh, a chakka jam.
+They are furious.

 And to this land of beauty and colors we went.
 To this paradise we went.
 Yet again, we crossed the mighty passes, some in the dark.